 And you could then use this model to describe preload and contractility, the effects of giving a fluid bolus, or the effects of giving vasopressors and inotropes - in short, it becomes a convenient instrument of education.

-What is almost certainly not the point of this, is to indoctrinate the trainees with a peculiar Guytonian model of the circulatory system, which maintains that the venous return plays a central role in the regulation of the cardiac output, and that the heart plays a "permissive" role, i.e. it pumps everything it is presented with.
+What is almost certainly not the point of this, is to indoctrinate the trainees with a peculiar Guytonian model of the circulatory system, which maintains that the venous return plays a central role in the regulation of the cardiac output, that the heart plays a "permissive" role, i.e. it pumps everything it is presented with, and where the right atrial pressure is a "back-pressure" which restricts venous return and decreases preload.
 Henderson et al (2010) are probably the best at describing the main premises of this model in an impartial manner.
 Beard & Feigl (2011) do an excellent job of explaining its limitations, and Jon-Emile Kenny does an excellent job of defending it.
 If we had to reduce this whole argument to point form, it would look like this:

 Guytons model poses that: